vernondcole/learn-salt/README.md

 Each machine is automatically connected to and accepted by your salt master. https://github.com/vernondcole/learn-salt
-#### Running VMs on your workstation

-A Vagrantfile is supplied to create virtual machines on your workstation with the aid of [Vagrant](https://www.vagrantup.com/).
-You can use such a VM to run the Salt Master for your "bevy", or to run one or more application servers which you may wish to monitor or debug, or both.

-Vagrant will use either [VirtualBox](https://www.virtualbox.org/) (the default) or [vmware](https://www.vmware.com/) to run the VMs.
-If you wish to use vmware, you will need to buy a commercial [VMware provider](https://www.vagrantup.com/docs/vmware/) for your workstation.
-If you use only VirtualBox VMs there is nothing to buy.

-You can create a Salt cloud master ("bevymaster") as a virtual machine on your workstation.
-This can be very conventient, except for one restriction: your application servers (salt minions) will be trying to connect to their master at a fixed address.
-You will need to consistently use the same network connection for your host workstation so that your minions can find you.

-The Vagrantfile can also spin up a simple empty Ubuntu 16.04 VM (named "quail16") suitable for management by Salt scripts on the bevy master.
-This may be convenient for developing Salt scripts or debugging the server software.

-There is also an Ubuntu 14.04 VM (named "quail14") defined in the Vagrantfile.

-Each of these has a pre-defined IP address for a Vagrant "private" network adapter used  to connect a virtual directory, and as the address Salt-cloud uses to find the machines.
-If you wish to add local VMs other than these three, you will need to edit the Vagrantfile.
-Simply asking salt-cloud to create another instance will not work.

 ### Decide where to install your bevy master.